manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/manifold-systems/manifold?logo=github&style=flat&color=tan)](https://github.com/manifold-systems/manifold)

-OOP offers two fundamental ways to reuse implementation.

-* **Implementation inheritance** naturally supports polymorphism.
-A call from one inherited method to another behaves exactly as expected because every method executes as part of the same object.
-The tradeoff: the implementation structure is fixed at compile time, and inherited behavior is merged into a single runtime object.
+Object-oriented languages have traditionally separated two properties of implementation reuse:

+* **Internal polymorphism** is a natural consequence of inheritance: the type hierarchy fuses into a single runtime object, with inherited methods executing as part of that object, so self-calls can reach overrides supplied by a subclass.
-* **Composition** solves the flexibility problem.
-Independent objects can be linked dynamically into a composite, allowing implementations and behavior to be configured at runtime.
-But composition sacrifices an important property of inheritance:
-*internal* polymorphism.
-A component's calls to its own methods (*self-calls*) cannot reach overrides supplied by the composite.
+* **Independent runtime components** are the defining property of object composition: objects remain distinct at runtime and can be linked dynamically into a composite, allowing implementations and behavior to be configured at runtime.
+But a component's self-calls remain local to the component and cannot reach overrides supplied by the composite.

-Combining these two features in arbitrary compositions has remained an open problem in OO models for decades.
+Reconciling these two properties in arbitrary compositions has remained an open problem in object-oriented models.

-*Parts* delivers both: ***the flexibility of runtime composition and the polymorphism of inheritance***.
-It lets you compose independent objects into a runtime-configured composite.
-Use it in place of inheritance, or alongside it.
+*Parts* introduces a new object-oriented model that resolves this gap.
+It provides ***the flexibility of runtime composition and the polymorphism of inheritance*** while preserving the independence of its components.
+Use Parts in place of inheritance or alongside it.

-- `@part` provides [**interface-scoped dispatch**](https://doi.org/10.5281/zenodo.21514973): self-calls from a part dispatch to overrides in the composite
+* `@part` provides [interface-scoped dispatch](https://doi.org/10.5281/zenodo.21514973): self-calls from a part **dispatch to overrides in the composite**
-- Parts are **independent objects supplied at construction**, making composition fully runtime-configurable
+* Parts are **independent objects supplied at construction**, making composition fully runtime-configurable
-- `@link` connects objects to a composite, **automatically implementing interfaces through forwarding**
+* `@link` connects objects to a composite, automatically implementing interfaces through forwarding
-- Parts preserves **polymorphism at vtable-equivalent performance**, (see [Performance](#performance))
+* Parts preserves **self-call dispatch at vtable speed** (see [Performance](#performance))

 ```java